ProtonRaspberry/IMPORTANT_NOTES/IMPORTANT_NOTES.md

 Some of the things listed here are just some useful commands incase that I forget them.

+### Atom (install this text editor)
+Atom has a great markdown preview option so that you can see how it will look before committing the file to github.

+Also, go to `packages` at the top Atom toolbar, then `setting view`, then `Install Packages/Themes`.
+Search for `markdown-scroll-sync` by [mark-hahn](https://atom.io/packages/markdown-scroll-sync).
+It is awesome and will automatically scroll while you edit.

 ### TO WRITE CODE
 <pre><code>yes | script </code></pre>
 versus